ianjum99/Unviersity-TimetablinG/README.md

-# COMP-1815
+# University Timetable
- This is a repo with all work regarding COMP-1815 JVM programming languages
+ This application is based on a university timetable where an admin can schedule programmes, modules and activities.

  ## Group Members
  - Alfie Murphy